CodeDistillery/angular-no-captcha/README.md

 angular-no-captcha
 ==================

-Angular.JS wrapper from Google's No CAPTCHA reCAPTCHA
+Angular.JS wrapper for Google's No CAPTCHA reCAPTCHA

 ## Prerequisites